 In addition to the lectures, you will attend a discussion section for one hour each week and a lab for two hours each week.
 The labs meet between the Monday and Wednesday lectures, and the discussion sections meet between the Wednesday and Friday lectures.
-All labs meet in 275 Soda.
+Labs meet in 273 or 275 Soda.
 You should have the same TA and student colleagues in your lab and discussion sections.